If you’ve heard of the revolutionary Chord Hugo in your audiophile journey, then I present to you its little brother.

-The Mojo brings out the best musical sound from your headphones and doesn’t make it feel congested.
+The Mojo brings out the best musical sound from your headphones and doesn’t feel congested.

 For a portable AMP/DAC, the Mojo’s sound signature is a lot warmer, making your music listening experience more VIBRANT.

-Its natural analog output has great instrument separation qualities, making you feel like you are right in front of your favorite band!
+Its natural analog output has great instrument separation qualities, making you feel like you’re right in front of your favorite band!

 - The bass is very deep but not to the point of overpowering the other instruments.

-- The low-end bass offers great tonality and is perfect for mid-range level audio files, such as spoken poetry to urban and rock music.
+- The low-end bass offers great tonality and is perfect for mid-range level audio files, from spoken poetry to rock music.

 - In terms of treble, the texture and quality are quite smooth.
-But the smoothness might not be for you if you want more sparkling treble.
+But the smoothness might not be for you if you’re looking for more of a sparkling treble.

-High-resolution signals are not a problem for the Mojo.
+High-resolution signals aren’t a problem for the Mojo!